somik123/todo-list-frontend-backend/README.md

 - GET     /todo/install		Setup tables in the database

 - POST    /todo 		Insert in todo list
-- GET     /todo 		Get all exising rows from todo list
+- GET     /todo 		Get all existing rows from todo list
 - GET     /todo/{id} 		Get one row from todo list by id
 - PUT     /todo/{id} 		Update one row in todo list by id
 - GET     /todo/{id}/1          Mark a task as completed
-- GET     /todo/{id}/0          Mark a task as incompleted
+- GET     /todo/{id}/0          Mark a task as incomplete
 - DELETE  /todo/{id} 		Delete one row from todo list by id
 ```